What is the minimum wage in the UK in 2025?

 As the majority of working people are aged 23+, in reality, the Living Wage is the minimum wage rate for most employees in the UK.

-In October 2023 (exact date still TBC), the new National Living Wage rates for 2023-24 will be announced.
+In October 2024, the new minimum wage was announced.
 UK employers will then have six months to apply these new rates.

 Note: The UK Living Wage should not be confused with the ‘real Living Wage’ (a movement of businesses, organisations and people), which is based on the cost of living and is voluntarily paid by over 13,000 UK businesses.